ZekiAkkan/Quiz-App/README.md

 1. Download or clone the project files.
 2. Open the project in Visual Studio or your preferred C# development environment.
 3. Compile and run the project.
-4. When the quiz application starts, enter your username and begin.
+4. When the quiz application starts, select the category and start.

 ## How It Works